Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue and Dr. Athanasios Pallis

 A. Container terminal operators

 The rapid expansion of container terminal operating companies is a strategy that reflects two economic forces.
 First, the entry of former terminal operators into the global system represents a horizontal integration process.
 The companies, constrained by the growth limits of their own ports, seek to apply their expertise in new markets and seek new income sources.
 Second, the entry of shipping lines into terminal operations is an example of vertical integration.
 The companies aim to extend their control over other links in the transport chain.
-A third strategy is mainly followed by holdings with a strong financial orientation and portfolio diversification in which terminal assets feature.
+A third strategy is mainly followed by holdings with a strong financial orientation and portfolio diversification, in which terminal assets feature.

 Several strategies explain the growth of global terminal operating companies and their diffusion as key stakeholders in port terminals:

-• Leverage.
-A port holding is able to negotiate favorable conditions with maritime shippers and inland freight transport companies, namely around rates, access, and level of service.
-Some are subsidiaries of global maritime shipping lines (such as the A.P.
-Moller group controlled by the shipper Maesrk).
-In contrast, others are directly controlled by them (such as Evergreen), so they can offer a complete logistical solution to international freight transportation.
+- Leverage.
+A port holding can negotiate favorable conditions with maritime shippers and inland freight transport companies, specifically regarding rates, access, and the level of service.
+Some are subsidiaries of global maritime shipping lines, such as the A.P.
+Moller group, which is controlled by the shipper Maersk.
+In contrast, others are directly controlled by them (such as Evergreen), allowing them to offer a comprehensive logistical solution for international freight transportation.
 They are also better placed to mitigate pressures from port authorities to increase rents and port fees.
-The “footloose” character of maritime shippers has for long been recognized, with the balance of power more in their favor than the port authorities they negotiate with.
+The “footloose” character of maritime shippers has long been recognized, with the balance of power more in their favor than in favor of the port authorities with whom they negotiate.

 B. Cruise terminal operators